kwkou/815/includes/configure-ssl-web-site.md

 	* For information on configuring a custom domain name for an Azure Web Site, see [Configuring a custom domain name for an Azure Web Site][customdomain].

-	> [WACOM.NOTE] Do not attempt to obtain or generate a certificate for the azurewebsites.net domain.
+	> [WACOM.NOTE] Do not attempt to obtain or generate a certificate for the chinacloudsites.cn domain.

 * The certificate should use a minimum of 2048-bit encryption.